Battle of Bloody Marsh: Battle of Bloody Marsh

-The British advance party, in pursuit of the defeated Spanish force, engaged in a skirmish, then fell back in face of advancing Spanish reinforcements.
-When the British reached a bend in the road, lieutenants Southerland and Macoy ordered the column to stop.
-They took cover in a semi-circle-shaped area around a clearing behind trees and palmettos, waiting for the advancing Spanish having to take cover in the dense forest.
-They watched as the Spanish came into view through the marshy area.
-Once they were within range, the British fired multiple volleys from behind the protection of the dense forest.
-Fortunately for both sides, at this point it was later in the afternoon and it started to rain, causing the smoke from the muskets to hang in the air.
-Half of the British broke rank from not knowing where the Spanish muskets were firing from.
-General Oglethorpe left the battlefield to get more reinforcements, leaving his men without their commander.
-The Spanish did not take advantage of their numerical advantage and kept up their fire until they ran out of ammunition after an hour.
-Once out of ammo, they retreated back towards Fort St. Simons.

-The attack killed seven Spaniards and a few British soldiers.
+The attack killed roughly 200 Spaniards.
+The ferocity of the fighting at Bloody Marsh was dramatic, and the battle took its name from the tradition that the marsh ran red with the blood of dead Spanish soldiers.
+The floor of the forest was strewn with the bodies of the dead and dying.
+A few Spanish officers attempted in vain to reform their ranks, but the Spanish soldiers and their allies fled, panic-stricken, in multiple directions as they were hit with volley after volley of musket fire from behind the foliage.
+Barba was captured after being mortally wounded.
+The battle blunted the Spanish advance and ultimately proved decisive.
+Oglethorpe was credited with the victory, though he arrived at the scene after the fighting had ceased.
 The fighting at Bloody Marsh was filled with confusion on both sides.
-Neither side had a clear view of the strength or position of the other.
-Since the Spanish left the field of battle before the British, it was declared a victory for Oglethorpe and his men.
 The battle took its name from the British tradition that the marsh ran red with the blood of dead Spanish soldiers.
-However, the Spanish reports write they only lost seven men during the hour-long engagement.
 The battle blunted the Spanish advance and ultimately proved decisive.
 Oglethorpe was credited with the victory, though he arrived at the scene after the fighting had ceased.

 Oglethorpe continued to press the Spanish, trying to dislodge them from the island.
 A few days later, approaching a Spanish settlement on the south side, he learned of a French man who had deserted the British and gone to the Spanish.
 Worried that the deserter might report how small the British force was, Oglethorpe spread out his drummers, to make them sound as if they were accompanying a larger force.
 He wrote to the deserter, addressing him as if he were a spy for the British, saying that the man just needed to continue his stories until Britain could send more men.
 The prisoner who was carrying the letter took it to the Spanish officers, as Oglethorpe had hoped, and the Spanish promptly executed the Frenchman.
 The timely arrival of British ships reinforced a misconception among the Spanish that British reinforcements were arriving.
 The Spanish left St. Simons on 25 July, ending their last invasion of colonial Georgia.